Frequently Asked Questions - FAQs

 - Limited Street Parking: Available on Downshire Road, Trevor Hill, Kildare Street, and New Street.

-- Blue Badge Holders: A reserved area is available in the main car parking fields.
+- Blue Badge Holders: A reserved area is available in a field beside the Demonstration Field and we are hoping for another area adjacent to Shandon Park.

 Yes, passengers can be dropped off on the Belfast Road near the Police Station, which is a 0.25-mile walk to the assembly area.